Serious times. Here to help.

 - provide evidence of the serious hardship that will be incurred if you do not receive a work licence.

 Don’t take a chance with self-representation.
 Our expert lawyers may be able to help you with a plea and mitigation of penalty.

-Q&S’s expert traffic lawyers are available at any of Q&S’s seven office locations.
+Our expert work licence lawyers are available at any of our local offices.

 Book a traffic law consultation, submit an online enquiry below or speak to an expert work licence lawyer on 1800 999 529.